 Regulating Iron in the Body:

 The body regulates the absorption of iron tightly.
-Not only do we not want too much oxidation occurring in the wrong place (no ‘rusting’ in the body ;-), but our body also regulates iron to keep it away from iron-loving bacteria.
+We do not want too much oxidation occurring in the wrong place (no ‘rusting’ in the body ;-), but our body also regulates iron to keep it away from iron-loving bacteria.
 Certain pathogenic species of bacteria thrive and multiply rapidly when iron is available.
 Thus, we don’t want too much iron in the body, and we have ways of quickly sequestering, or storing, the iron when the body is fighting off a pathogen.[ref]

 The liver produces the iron regulatory hormone called hepcidin.
-Discovered and named in 2000, and scientists have since figured out that hepcidin controls the regulation of iron in the body and responds to lipopolysaccharides, a component of bacteria, to prevent iron-loving bacteria from reproducing rapidly.[ref]
+Discovered and named in 2000, scientists have since figured out that hepcidin controls the regulation of iron in the body and responds to lipopolysaccharides, a component of bacteria, to prevent iron-loving bacteria from reproducing rapidly.[ref]

 How do you inherit hemochromatosis?